Kristina01111000/Drws_site/README.md

-See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site -> significantly remind him about my invoice
+See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site -> significantly remind him about my invoice + send january invoice

-sent back the basit files
-the header and footerimages need to be fixed so they don't look bad when they're small no meeting untli next week
+- the header and footer images need to be fixed so they don't look bad when they're small
 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __